The Hoff Group at COMPASS

 Quick snapshot: Weston vs Parkland

-• Weston: Master-planned, amenity-rich neighborhoods, strong HOA presence, broad housing mix including condos and townhomes, and convenient access to major expressways.
+• Weston: Master-planned, amenity-rich neighborhoods, strong HOA presence, broad housing mix including condos, townhomes, and single-family homes, closer to key expressways for many Broward commutes.

-• Parkland: Lower density, larger lots, equestrian and nature-focused lifestyle, many custom estates, and a quieter residential feel with fewer multifamily options.
+• Parkland: Lower density, larger lots, equestrian and nature-focused lifestyle, many custom estates, strong schools, quieter streets.

 • Commute: Weston often offers more direct highway access to many Broward job centers.
-Parkland can be convenient for northern Broward and southern Palm Beach routes.
+Parkland can be a bit farther from I-595 and I-95 but closer to northern Broward and Palm Beach.

 • Homes: Weston offers more variety and turnover.
-Parkland skews to larger lots and custom builds with tighter inventory for specific property types.
+Parkland skews to larger lots and custom builds with less inventory at lower price points.

 Road access and drive times

 Both cities are car-centric.
-In Weston, proximity to I-75, the Sawgrass Expressway, and key arterials typically makes east-west and north-south commuting more direct for many Broward routes.
-Many Weston residents drive toward Fort Lauderdale, Sunrise, or Miami-area job centers, and travel times vary with peak traffic.
+In Weston, proximity to I-75, the Sawgrass Expressway, and key arterials can make commutes to Fort Lauderdale, Sunrise, and Miami more direct.

 Practical tip: Drive your likely route at rush hour before you decide.
-Traffic patterns can shift by 15 to 30 minutes depending on time of day and direction.
+Traffic patterns can shift by neighborhood.

 Transit and airports

 Public transit coverage is limited in both cities compared with coastal urban areas.
-There are local bus routes, but most residents rely on private vehicles for work, school, and errands.
-There is no commuter or intercity rail station within either city.
-Expect a car for first and last mile if you plan to use rail from coastal stations.
+There are local bus routes, but most residents rely on cars.

-Fort Lauderdale–Hollywood International and Miami International are reachable by car, with typical ranges from about 20 to 50 minutes depending on traffic and starting address.
+Fort Lauderdale-Hollywood International and Miami International are reachable by car, with typical ranges depending on traffic conditions.

 Parks and recreation

-Weston delivers a high concentration of community parks, walking and biking paths, and organized programs, including youth sports and aquatics.
-Many neighborhoods have shared pools, tennis, and fitness facilities tied to the HOA or city recreation programs.
-You are also a short drive from Everglades activities.
+Weston delivers a high concentration of community parks, walking and biking paths, and organized programs.
+Many neighborhoods include pools, tennis, fitness centers, and sports fields.

-In short, Weston leans into structured, programmed recreation, while Parkland prioritizes passive recreation, privacy, and larger private outdoor spaces.
+In short, Weston leans into structured, programmed recreation, while Parkland prioritizes passive recreation and nature access.

 HOA and neighborhood styles